Capacity building

 “There is a real added value in helping our local partners to build up capacity and give them the needed training, so they can understand and use our services provided in the right way”

-- We organise practical trainings with our local-partner organisations on the topics of weather forecasting, agro-meteorological services and decision making under uncertain circumstances.
+• We organize practical trainings with our local-partner organizations on the topics of weather forecasting, agro-meteorological services and decision making under uncertain circumstances.
 These are often train-the-trainer sessions to pass the knowledge on to extension officers or development agents (the trainers), who in their turn are in contact with farmers.
 The farmers are finally supported in understanding the weather information provided to them.
 In this way, a cascade of knowledge transfer is being generated and embedded in the local context.

-- In the process of developing agro-meteorological services, it is key to bring together agronomist knowledge with meteorological knowledge.
-To enable this, we organise different co-creation workshops with relevant partners.
+• In the process of developing agro-meteorological services, it is key to bring together agronomist knowledge with meteorological knowledge.
+To enable this, we organize different co-creation workshops with relevant partners.
 During such workshops, the goal is to exchange agronomic and meteorological knowledge, to define and design new operational models for crop advisories or services.